-As countries, organizations, small & large businesses, schools, and universities around the globe have begun implementing social distancing policies to combat the spread of COVID-19, many of us are experiencing working from home for the first time, often in closer quarters than ideal.
-As CAPA instituted a work-from-home policy starting on Monday, March 19 and as our students make the transition to completing their academic programs remotely, our US team rounded up these 10 helpful tips for working or learning from home.
+As countries, organizations, small & large businesses, schools, and universities around the globe have begun implementing social distancing policies to combat the spread of COVID-19, many of us are experiencing working from home for the first time, often in close quarters.
+As CAPA instituted a work-from-home policy starting on Monday, March 19, and as our students make the transition to completing their academic programs remotely, our US team rounded up these 10 helpful tips for working or learning from home.

 Without further ado, here is how the CAPA community is making the most out of working from home:

 Set a schedule and stick to it…most of the time.
 When working or taking class from home it may seem more inviting to sleep in and work late, but it’s probably best to stick to your employer’s or university’s regular hours.
 Your teammates or group members will need to collaborate with you, and faculty will likely be working their normal schedules.
 As universities & businesses (CAPA included) all transition to working and learning remotely, maintaining a normal schedule will help us all be at our most productive.

 CAPA Community Tip: “Make yourself a schedule including lunch, meetings, etc. Call your friends for a brain break and/or a brainstorm” – Sarah Hutchinson, Program Manager

 2. Get dressed and ready for the day as you normally would.

 Working in your pajamas or comfiest sweatpants may seem appealing at first, but remember that getting up and ready for work—whether or not you are going into the office or onto campus—will set you up psychologically to be engaged in work.
 Ever heard the phrase “dress well, test well”?
 The same concept applies here.